Check out the schedule here:

 magical event possible.

-Thanks to a grant from the Walter and Elise Haas Fund's Cultural Commons program, we are providing Portable Radio Instruments to community centers in the San Francisco Bay Area.
-We will be featuring programs from these locations on Wednesdays in the Month of May 2008 as part of our final month of broadcasting at the 2008 Whitney Biennial.
-Some of these streams will be available 24hrs a day whether there is anything to record or not.
-These streams will be featured on our main broadcast only on Wednesdays.
-To eavesdrop on these broadcasts during the off hours follow these links:
+Thanks to a grant from the Walter and Elise Haas Fund's Cultural Commons program, we provided Portable Radio Instruments to community centers in the San Francisco Bay Area.
+We featured programs from these locations on Wednesdays in the Month of May 2008 as part of our final month of broadcasting at the 2008 Whitney Biennial.:

 May 15th - May 17th, 2008